IT Professionals and the Need for Versatile & Compact Equipment

 Regardless of the chosen power distribution method, every data center requires equipment designed to handle their voltage and current specifications.
 The receptacle and power cord that connects the power distribution units (PDU) in the racks to the servers or provides input power to the server units is an example of a small – but crucial – piece of data center architecture.

 These components must be rated for both the type of voltage (AC or DC) and the voltage magnitude – a somewhat complicated task for data centers that fall outside traditional 415 VAC configurations.
-Information and Communication Technology (ICT) equipment engineers working with DC-powered data centers often encounter issues finding DC-rated equipment and confront a lack of industry standards, while those in high-power AC data centers may have trouble finding connectors that take full advantage of 480V power and avoid power losses from transformer conversions.
+Information and Communication Technology (ICT) equipment engineers working with DC-powered data centers often encounter issues finding DC-rated equipment and components (e.g. connectors and cables), while confronting with a lack of industry standards.
+In addition, those in high-voltage AC data centers may have trouble finding connectors that take full advantage of 480V power to maximize power transfer.

 Another crucial consideration for modern data center equipment involves space-saving designs, particularly within developed markets where new construction cannot keep up with demand.
 For example, Northern Virginia's data center vacancy rate dropped from 1.8% in 2023 to 0.9% in 2024 – despite an 18% increase in inventory over the same period.
 In response to these challenges, data centers face increasing pressure to optimize rack space to meet demand.

-One effective strategy involves adopting receptacles and power cords with a power density advantage – meaning they pack the most power within the smallest possible footprint.
-This advantage can be determined by comparing the connector’s IEC size to its AC current capabilities.
+One effective strategy involves adopting connectors and power cords with a power density advantage – meaning they pack the most power within the smallest possible footprint.
+This advantage can be determined by comparing the connector’s size to its power (voltage and amperage) capabilities.

 The International Electrotechnical Commission (IEC) formalized these sizes in its IEC-320 standard.
 Most data center rack-mounted power distribution units (PDUs) rely on C13/C14 sized connectors but – if more current is required – larger C19/C20 connectors can also be used.
-Standard C13/C14 connectors support 10-15A and 250V, so any connector that provides greater power within that same footprint can be said to hold a power density advantage.
+Standard C13/C14 connectors support 10A (IEC) and 15A (UL) at a 250VAC (AC only) maximum.
+Standard C19/C20 connectors support 16A (IEC) and 20A (UL) at 250VAC (AC only) maximum.
+Any connector that provides greater power within the same footprint can be said to hold a power density advantage.